anotherAsad/AdvancedComputerSystems/Project1/readme.md

 For parts 1 to 3, I use the Intel's MLC tool.

-For parts 4 and 5, I have written codes which are qualified using Linux's perf command.
+For parts 4 and 5, I have written C codes which are qualified using Linux's perf command.

 In order to accurately comment on the quantifiable parameters of memory system on a computer, one must know the cache/memory hierarchy of the computer.
 The memory hierarchy of my laptop are as follow: